apptentive/apptentive-android/docs/Features.md

 ### SDK Versions

 **Minimum SDK version:** 7 (Android 2.1)

 **Build SDK version:** 12 (3.1)

-The Apptentive SDK works on devices with **Android 2.1 (API Level 7)** and newer.
-You must also build your app against Android SDK 3.1 (API 12) or newer.
-This will not cause your app to stop working on pre 3.1 devices, but allows us to use newer XML syntax for forward compatibility.
+The Apptentive SDK works on devices with **Android SDK 2.1 (API Level 7)** and newer.
+You must also build your app against **Android SDK 3.1 (API 12)** or newer.
+This will not cause your app to stop working on pre-3.1 devices, but allows us to use newer XML syntax for forward compatibility.

 ###Supported Languages